 Using a pulley rig with e.g a 5 to 1 mechanical advantage it is possible for just one person to pull a good tension into the line.
 Pulley systems are considerably more expensive than ratchet kits but are far superior at delivering tension.
 In fact they are essential for the disciplines such as longlining and highlining where it can be difficult to get a sufficient tension into lines that go way in excess of 30 metres (100 feet).

 With more of a tendency to be used indoors, the Slack Rack is perfect for situations where you are short on space and/or have no stable fixing points and are unable to create stable ground anchors so that A-Frames can be used.

-The Slackline rack is a totally independent and self supporting frame so no need for any other fixing equipment.
+The Slackline rack or stand is a totally independent and self supporting frame so no need for any other fixing equipment.
 3 to 4 metres is a common length for these racks so easily usable in a bedroom, garage or other inside space.
-As the line is set very low when used on the Slack Rack, it is not suitable for Dynamic tricklining, however for walking practice and even some static tricks then it can be perfect.
+As the line is set very low when used on the Slack Rack, it is not suitable for dynamic tricklining, however for walking practice and even some static tricks then it can be perfect.

 Also known as a slow release this is a really crucial piece of equipment to be used whenever you have a line with a high level of tension such as a trickline.
 A soft release strap allows you to carefully and slowly de-tension the line therefore minimising the potential for damage to the line, the ratchets or yourself.

 - Safe release-device for slacklines under high pressure

 - Comfortable, safe and super practical.
 Universally applicable on all GIBBON slackline sets and tricklines.

 - Once installed, always ready to use!
 Compatible with all GIBBON slack- and trickline sets - not suitbale for longlines.